javascript-tutorial/en.javascript.info/1-js/01-getting-started/5-variables/article copy.md

 # Variables

-Most of the time, a JavaScript application needs to work with information.
-Here are two examples:
-1. An online shop -- the information might include goods being sold and a shopping cart.
-2. A chat application -- the information might include users, messages, and much more.

-Variables are used to store this information.

-## A variable
+If we want to write a JavaScript application bigger than "Hello, World", we need variables.

 A [variable](https://en.wikipedia.org/wiki/Variable_(computer_science)) is a "named storage" for data.
 We can use variables to store goodies, visitors, and other data.

+For example:
+1. An online shop -- variables to store goods being sold and a shopping cart.
+2. A chat application -- variables for users, messages, and much more.

+## Let

 To create a variable in JavaScript, use the `let` keyword.